AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Evaluation

 \subsection{Overall Performance}

-\textbf{Setup} For \algname, we use Qwen3-Coder-480B as the executor model and gpt-oss-120b for the remaining agents with $t_{pos}=1.04$, $t_{neg}=1.15$, TopK=8, ExpN=16, B=6, N=12, and T=16.
-We also compare with a more direct kernel optimization agent using Claude Sonnet 4, which is evaluated using repeated sampling by querying the same prompt multiple times following the test-time scaling practice~\cite{brown2024large}.
-The prompt for Claude Sonnet 4 is in Appendix \Cref{sec:appendix-claude-prompt}, similar to that for \algname.
+\textbf{Setup} Claude Sonnet 4 is evaluated using repeated sampling by querying the same prompt multiple times following the test-time scaling practice~\cite{brown2024large}.
+For \algname, we use Qwen3-Coder-480B-A35B-Instruct-FP8 as the executor model and gpt-oss-120b for the remaining agents with $t_{pos}=1.04$, $t_{neg}=1.15$, TopK=8, ExpN=16, B=6, N=12, and T=16.
+The prompt for Claude Sonnet 4 is in Appendix \Cref{lst:claude-prompt-a,lst:claude-prompt-b,lst:claude-prompt-c}, similar to that for \algname.

-\textbf{Performance} \Cref{fig:ratio-bar} shows the achieved percentage of peak throughput on Trainium 1, where \algname performs comparably with Claude Sonnet 4 across most kernels.
+\textbf{Performance} \Cref{fig:ratio-bars} shows the achieved percentage of peak throughput on Trainium 1 and Trainium 2, where \algname performs comparably with Claude Sonnet 4 across most kernels.
 As shown in \Cref{fig:main-result}, \algname improves the average throughput from $49\%$ to $61\%$ of peak on Trainium 1 and from $45\%$ to $59\%$ on Trainium 2—matching Claude Sonnet 4 (thinking mode) while being $26\times$ cheaper.
+Moreover, using Claude Sonnet 4 as the base model in \algname can reduce expenses by $3.3\times$ compared with repeated sampling as shown in~\Cref{tab:planner-executor-tune}.
 Since Claude Sonnet 4’s internal reasoning tokens are unavailable, cost is defined as the sum of input and output tokens multiplied by the per-token price listed in the Appendix \Cref{tab:token-cost}.